 Candle Centerpieces

 Angie made festive candle centerpieces for the dining table using red burlap and wooden stars.
 She wrapped the candles with the burlap ribbon and secured them with the twine.
-Now, candles are placed on the centers of the barn wood stars to complete the look.
+Now, candles are placed in the centers of the barn wood stars to complete the look.
 Read the full tutorial.

 Image: The Country Chic Cottage